+44 (0)1273 732 888

 Image credit: luxorphoto / Shutterstock

-Doug is a journalist, sub-editor and copywriter with nearly 20 years’ experience.
-In that time, he's worked on national newspapers including the Guardian, The Evening Standard, The Daily Telegraph, The Times and The Sun.
+Doug is a journalist, sub-editor and copywriter with nearly 20 years’ experience in getting words to work as effectively as possible.
+He's worked on national newspapers including the Guardian, The Evening Standard, The Daily Telegraph, The Times and The Sun.

 Posted by: Catie Holdridge